Dow Jones & Co Inc v Gutnick

 Dow Jones & Co Inc v Gutnick was an Internet defamation case heard in the High Court of Australia, decided on 10 December 2002.
 The 28 October 2000 edition of Barron's Online, published by Dow Jones, contained an article entitled "Unholy Gains" in which several references were made to the respondent, Joseph Gutnick.
 Gutnick contended that part of the article defamed him.
-A key judgement was that the suit could be brought in Australia.
+A key judgment was that the suit could be brought in Australia.

 Facts

 The article in question was entitled Unholy Gains, by William Alpert, published in Barron's 2000 Oct 30.
 Australian courts described the details of the article in their written opinion on the case, as follows:

 [The article] states that some of his business dealings with religious charities raise "uncomfortable questions".
 The author then uses some language that the media have appropriated from the law courts, implying that a balanced trial with equal opportunity to participate by all concerned has taken place: that a "Barron's investigation found that several charities traded heavily in stocks promoted by Gutnick". (emphasis added) The article associates the respondent with Mr Nachum Goldberg who is apparently a convicted tax evader and another person awaiting trial for stock manipulation in New York.

 In court it was proved that only five copies of the Barron's print edition were sent from New Jersey to be circulated in Australia, but that none had actually arrived in the Jurisdiction.
 Gutnick therefore resorted to the internet based publication in order to show an actionable tort in the jurisdiction.
-The Internet version of the magazine had 550,000 international subscribers and 1700 Australian-based credit cards.
+The Internet version of the magazine had 550,000 international subscribers and 1,700 Australian-based credit cards.

 Geoffrey Robertson QC argued for the publisher Dow Jones as to whether it was considered to be "published from" where it was uploaded in New Jersey or "published into" where it was downloaded by subscribers in Victoria, Australia.
 The argument was on publication and jurisdiction.